 “40% of Brazil’s imports come from Europe, followed by 16% from the US and China.”- Export Britain:Brazil Market Snapshot

 Russia: As a potential market of over 140 million people, Russia is the largest country in the world in both total area and geographic extent.
 A huge target for exporters with also huge barriers for those companies.

 “Oil and gas are at the heart of the Russian economy,responsible for around 25% of GDP, 50% of Federal budget revenues and 80% of exports.
 Russia is the second largest oil producing country in the world, with up to 14% of global proven oil reserves.” – Doing Business in Russia

-Delcam Plc designs softwares solutions exported for all over 80 countries.
-Their business relations with Russia go back to 1989 where they have offices also outside Moscow area, in regions that cross the Trans-Siberia railway.
+Delcam Plc designs software solutions exported to all over 80 countries.
+Their business relations with Russia go back to 1989 when they have offices also outside the Moscow area, in regions that cross the Trans-Siberia railway.
 Attending the energy, automotive, aerospace and several other industries.

 “Industry in Russia now is changing.
 They used to make everything.
 Now they are more and more dependent of subcontractors.
 So they are going to be interest to contact British companies for tool making or supplying components, for examples.”- Hugh Humphreys, Delcam Plc.

 India: The Real GDP growth in India is expected to accelerate from 4.7% in 2013 to 5% in 2014.
 The automobile industry in India is one of the fastest-growing worldwide and other sectors with opportunities for UK companies are: agribusiness, biotechnology, pharmaceuticals and healthcare.